gi1mic/19Dollar-DSP-Filter/README.md

 ===

 Visit https://gi1mic.github.io/ for information on how to use this project.

+I'll move this into a Wiki over time.